layidao/goshow/README.md

 # goshow
-Goshow is cms like huxiu
+Goshow is cms like huxiu.